mquandalle/meteor-typescript-compiler/README.md

   }
 ```

-> Note: `files` section works only for typings, TypeScript files are just ignored
+> Note: `files` section works only with typings, TypeScript files are just ignored
 > since they are passed to the compiler by Meteor anyways.

 ## Third Party Libraries' Typings